 - Right-Click ➜ Paste Special ➜ Operations ➜ Multiply.

 Now, all the negative number are converted into positive.

 The only thing you need to take care is that this is not a dynamic method.
 So, you need to do it again and again if you frequently update your data.

-But the thing is, this method is quick and easy to use, and you don’t need any formula.
+But this method is quick and easy to use, and you don’t need any formula.

-I am sure you have used flash fill once in your lifetime.
-And if not, you must use it, it’s a game change.
-This is an insane method to turn negative numbers into positive.
+I am sure you have used flash fill once in your lifetime and if not, you must use it, it’s a game changer.
+This is an insane method to turn negative numbers into positive, here are the steps.

 If you select a cell and look at the formula bar, you can check, it’s still a negative number.
 So, when you use it in further calculation it will act as a negative number.

 6. Run a VBA Code to Convert to Positive Numbers